remocons/otpus/README.md

 ### example 2.  decryptMessage() corruption check
 - When encryption process is fail for any reason. it will return undefined.
 - The encryption data store HMAC ( hash of message and key) info inside.
-- If calculated hmac is distmatched with stored hmac then return undefined.
+- If calculated hmac is dismatched with stored hmac then return undefined.
 - Try this example.
 See the result when modify one byte of encryption data.

 ```js